 Mitt Romney contributed land, equipment, and $60,000 in cash to form a partnership with his buddy Barack Obama.
 The land had a book value of $40,000 and a market value of $68,000.
 The equipment had a book value of $30,000 and a market value of $35,000.
 The partnership also assumed a $10,000 note payable owed by Mitt that was associated with Mitt’s business.
-Show the journal entry that the partnership would make for Mitt’s contribution tp the partnership.
+Show the journal entry that the partnership would make for Mitt’s contribution to the partnership.